gandreadis/oilspillsnearme/README.md

 ### Quick Deployment

+First, make sure you have a Stardog instance running (typically through `stardog-admin.bat server start --disable-security`).
+Create a database `osnm` and load all RDFs of the `data` folder in that DB.

-Run the following sequence of commands, starting in the root directory of this repository:
+Once the database is set up and running, run the following sequence of commands, starting in the root directory of this repository:

 ```bash
 cd client